What are digestive problems?

 Recommended treatment depends entirely on the digestive problem you have.
 That said, there are a few steps you can take that should help alleviate some of the most common digestive problems:

-- Cut down on fatty or spicy foods and fizzy drinks
+- Cut down on fatty or spicy foods, fizzy drinks, caffeine and alcohol

 - Drink more water